 Allow the must to cool down to body temperature before you pitch your yeast – this can take a few hours so I sometimes just leave it overnight.
 In the morning you can pitch your yeast into the jug.
 Since it is a gallon batch, you can add only a half of a packet of yeast and re-cap with the airlock.

 By late March, the jug had cleared and the mead looked to be mostly ready.
 I took the airlock out and used a sanitized straw to taste a bit of the mead.
-It needed more sweetening, so I made a sugar syrup and added it to a clean, sanitized carboy, leaving behind the ginger chunks and elderberries for the compost bin.
-I racked the mead onto the sugar syrup and let it sit again for a few weeks to ensure that fermentation was completed.
-On April 20, I bottled the mead (in beer bottles with beer caps!) and let it rest until August.
+It needed more sweetening, so I made a sugar syrup and added 1/2 cup of it to a clean, sanitized carboy.
+I siphoned the mead into the new carboy with the sugar syrup, leaving behind the dead yeast lees, ginger chunks, and elderberries for the compost bin.
+Let it sit again for a few weeks to ensure that fermentation is completed.
+On April 20, I bottled the mead (in beer bottles with beer caps) and let it rest until August.

-Ok!
-So the results are in.
-This is a nice, light mead that did turn out a bit dry.
-The berry flavor is light but definitely present, and stronger if I add sugar syrup to the bottle.
+This is a nice, light mead that turned out a bit dry.
+The berry flavor is light but definitely present.
+Adding additional sugar syrup to my glass makes the fruit flavor come out even more!
 Even though I waited to bottle it until the fermentation seemed to be complete, there are some bubbles in this batch.
-That tells me that there is residual yeast that continued to grow after bottling.
+That tells me that there was residual yeast that continued to grow after bottling.

 Header Image Credit: Stanze on Flickr

 Get updates from Pixie's Pocket: brewing and herbs in your inbox:

 Tagged: booze, brewing, elderberry, elderberry mead, ginger, homebrew, honey, lime, mead, recipe, recipe box, recipes, wine